marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 ### Frequent Problems

-If JavaFX can't find the `fxml` file you speicified, you might get the following error message:
+If JavaFX can't find the `fxml` file you specified, you might get the following error message:

 `java.lang.IllegalStateException: Location is not set.`